department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs/dbq-forms.md

 </li>
 </ol>
 [Learn more about the claim process](/disability/after-you-file-claim/)

-### What if I don’t see a DBQ for the condition I’m claiming, or have other questions?
+### What if I don’t see a DBQ for the condition I’m claiming or have other questions?

 With few exceptions, the DBQs cover every condition for which a Veteran can get compensation.